 The UK Supreme Court as a constitutional ‘longstop’: Michael Gove’s evidence to the House of Lords Constitution Committee

 The Lord Chancellor and Justice Secretary, Michael Gove, gave evidence to the House of Lords Constitution Committee earlier today.
-In this brief post, I pick up on just one of the issues raised by his […]
+In this brief post, I pick up on just one of […]

 I briefly wrote yesterday about John Finnis’ recent lecture on judicial power.
-Although Finnis examines his topic through a lens that takes in far more than simply questions about human-rights protection, some of his fire […]
+Although Finnis examines his topic through a lens that takes in far more than simply questions about human-rights […]

 RightsInfo, which is setting a very high bar indeed in terms of the visual explanation of human-rights-related issues, has just launched an excellent two-minute animation on human-rights basics.
 If you […]

 This post is the last in a series of six updates for the 2015-16 academic year.
 The posts in this series are co-written by Mark Elliott and Robert Thomas, the authors of Public Law, published […]